ELISSA RENOUF’S STORY

 THINGS HAPPEN FOR A REASON

-I am determined not to dwell on why so many health misfortunes have been thrust upon our family and I’m quite sure there are many other people who have indeed endured far worse.
-Things happen for a reason, however difficult it is to understand and accept.
+I am determined not to dwell on why so many health misfortunes have been thrust upon our family and I’m quite sure there are many other people worldwide who have definitely endured far worse.
+But I whole-heartedly believe things happen for a reason, however difficult it might be to understand and accept.
 Rather, I would prefer to see it as an opportunity to use the experience I have gained to make a difference to other people who are affected by diabetes.

 Starting my own business in 2004, I designed and created funky, bright, useful, convenience-based products to help manage diabetes.
 With so many diabetics in my family, I have acquired a great deal of knowledge of what is needed to make diabetes as convenient and manageable as possible.